Soft Tissue Graft and Gum Tissue Graft

-Grinding or Clenching of teeth can cause both hard(enamel and dentin) and soft tissue( gum tissue) loss around the neck of the teeth due to concentration of stresses.
+Grinding or Clenching of teeth can cause both hard(enamel and dentin) and soft tissue( gum tissue) loss around the neck of the teeth due to the concentration of stresses.

-Gum recession is more likely adjacent to an extraction site due to bone and soft tissue loss.
+Gum recession is more likely adjacent to an extraction site due to the bone and soft tissue loss.
 Hence your dentist will recommend bone grafting during or after the extraction to maintain tissue levels.

 The causes of gum recession are first identified and treated prior to soft tissue grafting procedures.
 This is an essential step to prevent recurrence of gum recession.